Monkey

 Dark yellow pigment obtained from the Hanbury's garcinia (tree); name derived from the Latin name for Cambodia Click to show or hide the answer

-The world's biggest tree – a giant sequoia in the Giant Forest of Sequoia National Park, California.
-275 feet (83.8 metres) high, and estimated to be between 2,200 and 2,700 years old; named in 1879, according to the official story Click to show or hide the answer
+The world's biggest tree: a giant sequoia in the Giant Forest of Sequoia National Park, California More about the answer Click to show or hide the answer

 One of the oldest living tree species, and the only living species in its order, all others being extinct; native to China, but cultivated all around the world; also known as the maidenhair tree, it's one of the best–selling herbal supplements in the USA and Europe Click to show or hide the answer